-Applicability of these conditions
+Article 1.
+Applicability of these general conditions:

 1.3 All quotations have a term of validity of one month, unless the quotation specifies otherwise.

 Article 2.
-Agreement
+Contract:

 a. dies or decides to wind up his company or business operations;

 Article 3.
-Quality and description
+Quality and description:

 Article 4.
-Packaging, shipping and delivery
+Packaging, shipping, delivery, shipping costs & Drop shipments:

 4.3 An agreed delivery time is not a strict deadline.